MoZaHo/flow_coding_test/README.md

 Please remember to allow the Github users `richardfrankza` and `pixelbaste` to have access to this repo in order for us to review.

 Good luck!

+### Notes
+Nothing fancy to get it up and running.
+Database schema : laravel
+user = root
+password = <blank>

+running it locally, so postman base url was http://127.0.0.1:8000/